Jodavs/ReviewIt/README.md

-# BDSA-PROJECT
+# BDSA-Project
-The bdsa exam project

-Lucas was here.
-Fixing stuff.s
+The exam project for the course Analysis, Design and Software Architecture at the [IT University of Copenhagen](https://itu.dk)

+## Authors

+- Anton Mølbjerg Eskildsen

+- Jakob Staugaard

+- Jonleif Huneck Davidsen

+- Jannik Munk Bryld

+- Lucas Schønrock